Discover folk - the CRM for people-powered businesses

 Key features

-• Lead and deal management: Centralized tools to manage client data, interactions, and project pipelines, helping photographers act quickly on new opportunities.
+- Lead and deal management: Centralized tools to manage client data, interactions, and project pipelines across your 20-50 person team, helping photography businesses act quickly on new opportunities and maintain organized client relationships.

-• Sales automation: Workflow automation to handle repetitive tasks, such as lead routing, follow-ups, and email sequences, allowing photographers to focus on creative work and client relationships.
+- Sales automation: Workflow automation to handle repetitive tasks, such as lead routing, follow-ups, and email sequences across team members, allowing photographers to focus on creative work and client relationships.

-• Mail merge: Full email sync, templates, and tracking features, enabling photographers to manage all communications directly from the CRM.
+- Mail merge: Full email sync, templates, and tracking features, enabling photography teams to manage all communications directly from the CRM with consistent messaging across all staff.

-• Advanced reporting and analytics: Real-time data analytics and custom reporting tools to track client interactions, forecast bookings, and gain actionable insights for business growth.
+- Advanced reporting and analytics: Real-time data analytics and custom reporting tools to track client interactions, forecast bookings, and gain actionable insights for business growth across your entire operation.

 Pros

-• User-friendly interface: The CRM is known for its intuitive and visually appealing interface, making it easy for photographers to navigate and manage their client pipelines.
+- User-friendly interface: The CRM is known for its intuitive and visually appealing interface, making it easy for photography teams to navigate and manage their client pipelines across multiple team members.

-• Customization: The CRM allows for a high degree of customization, enabling photographers to tailor the platform to their specific client management processes with custom fields and workflows.
+- Customization: The CRM allows for a high degree of customization, enabling photography businesses with 20-50 team members to tailor the platform to their specific client management processes with custom fields and workflows.

-• Affordability: The CRM offers competitive pricing, making it accessible to small and medium-sized photography businesses without sacrificing essential features.
+- Affordability: The CRM offers competitive pricing, making it accessible to medium-sized photography businesses, though costs can add up quickly when scaling to 20-50 users.

-• Automation features: The CRM includes automation tools that help streamline repetitive tasks, such as sending follow-up emails and moving deals through the pipeline, saving time and boosting productivity.
+- Automation features: The CRM includes automation tools that help streamline repetitive tasks across team members, such as sending follow-up emails and moving deals through the pipeline, saving time and boosting productivity.

 Cons

-• Price increases with add-ons: The cost of the CRM can increase quickly when additional features or integrations are added, making it less cost-effective for growing photography businesses.
+- Price increases with add-ons: The cost of the CRM can increase quickly when additional features or integrations are added, and with 20-50 users, total costs can become substantial for growing photography businesses.

-• Learning curve for new users: Although generally user-friendly, the CRM may still present a learning curve for photographers unfamiliar with CRM systems, especially in understanding the full capabilities of the platform.
+- Learning curve for new users: Although generally user-friendly, the CRM may still present a learning curve for photography team members unfamiliar with CRM systems, especially when training multiple staff members simultaneously.

 Price and plans